Using an employer of record in Australia

 PEO in Australia

-If you’re looking to hire in Australia without setting up a local entity, you may come across terms like PEO (Professional Employer Organization) and EOR.
+If you’re looking to engage talent in Australia without setting up a local entity, you may come across terms like PEO (Professional Employer Organization) and EOR.
 The two services might seem the same at first glance, but they have some important differences.

 For companies looking to scale without the operational burden, employer of record services in Australia are one of the most efficient and compliant solutions.